 On February 12, 2015, President Barak Obama made history by becoming the first active President in history to be featured in a Buzzfeed Video.
 Although this notion may sound comical, it marked a significant example of how a majority of Americans are absorbing their information.
 Using it as a platform to advertise Obamacare, the President set a new precedent on communication between Government and citizens.

-In 2008, when Obama began his first term as President of the United States, I was in 8th grade updating my MySpace song to Jules Santana.
+In 2008, when Obama began his first term as President of the United States, I was in 8th grade updating my MySpace song to “Jules Santana.”
 YouTube and Facebook were new to the world and had not grossed a large number of users as of yet.
 For 14-year-old Sam, they were more of a network for interacting with friends after the school day had finished; like a new and improved AOL instant massager.

-As of December 2015, there are 1.5 billion monthly active Facebook users; about 1/3 of which claim their newsfeed is their main source of receiving news.
+As of December 2015, there are 1.5 billion, monthly, active Facebook users; about 1/3 of which claim their newsfeed is their main source of receiving news.
 My news feed no longer shows pictures from my neighbor’s recent vacation; it has become littered with activism for every cause imaginable, most frequently the 2016 Presidential election.
-It recently struck me that never before in the history of human interaction has there been a platform that can showcase as many voices as social media can.
+It recently struck me that never before in the history of human interaction, has there been a platform that can showcase as many voices as social media can.
 Its important to remember that the flourishing of the Internet has made ideas, information, and platforms for these ideas more abundant easier to access than any time in all of human history.
 Where old media spoon-fed opinions via a small variety of outlets, new media has given every opinion a separate platform to be heard.
 Social media has given society the unique ability to organize itself, quickly and concisely, into collections of like-minded people.
 Facebook has been the most influential of these new platforms; I would argue it has successfully “shrunk the world.”
 But ‘sharing’ mere ideas to promote drastic social change is a slippery slope fallacy.

 Through the still fairly new interaction platform, people have found a solution for sharing their ideology’s with one another.
 Political activism has been reduced to its most simple form: clicking the “like” or “love” button on an article or video.
 And for the issues that really hit home, the “share” and “retweet” button have become some of the most important features of social interaction and raising awareness.
 Social media has given society the unique ability to show support or consideration though these forms of ‘social currency.’
 Social currency seems like a weird term, but considering the underlying value of Internet popularity, demonstrated through advertising and sponsorship, it seems that this rating system is shaping the way people express themselves.